NTrevisani/MCmonoH/step1-GS/README.md

     cmsRun EXO-step1GS_Zp2HDM.py

-To send jobs to crab:
+To send jobs to crab, one by one:

     crab submit crab_cfg_step1GS_Zp2HDM.py

+To send all the jobs to crab automatically:

+    python script.py

+Backup
+====

+Remember to fill the list of the samples you want to GEN-SIM in:

+	 step1-GS.py